denikom72/browser-terminal-application/README.md

 `ls | sort | grep -i "pytho*"`

-3.if there isn't a python2.7-interpreter, make an installation
+3.if there isn't a python2.7-interpreter, run an installation

 `apt-get install python2.7 -y`

-or donwload the interpreter with "curl" into this directory and don't forget to set the x-rights
+or download the interpreter with "curl" into the "bin"-directory and set it as "executeable"

 4.set a link to the right version